GabrielGausachs/Kmeans-for-NBA-PlayerTypes/README.md

 ## Suggestions for improvement

-In this project I used data from 2018 & 2019 about possesion percentatges in various play-types.
+I could use data from the the lasts season so that i could give a more updated analysis.
 To enhance the clustering analysis and achieve better differentiation among player clusters, I could consider incorporating additional data sources.
 Data like player physical attributes or stats of the game could provide a more comprehensive understanding of player profiles and playing styles.
 What's more, I could go deeper into the analysis and study more the differents defined play-types.

 ## Reference